 Macon is home to many music legends from all genres of music from rock, gospel, blues, and country.
 The Allman Brothers Band got their start here in Macon and lived in what's now called the Big House Museum from 1970-1973.
 Are you more of a blues fan?
 Otis Redding, famous for "Sittin' on the Dock of the Bay," called Macon home as well.
 Visit the Otis Redding Foundation and walk around their mini-museum or head to his bronze statue at Ocmulgee Heritage Trail Gateway Park.
 Music great Little Richard was born and raised right here in Macon and played at the Douglass Theatre and the Tic Toc Room.
 Jason Aldean, the famous country music star from Macon, recently filmed a music video for his song "Gonna Know We Were Here" on College Ave. in Downtown Macon.

 4.)
 The History

-Macon has a rich, diverse history whose origin is traced back over 17,000 years ago, as different tribes of Native Americans lived on the site now known as the Ocmulgee National Monument.
+Macon has a rich, diverse history whose origin is traced back over 17,000 years ago, as different tribes of Native Americans lived on the site now known as the Ocmulgee Mounds National Historical Park.
 The Hay House, which is a National Historic Landmark, is a unique Italian Renaissance Revival seven-level mansion that's been featured on A&E's "America's Castles."
 The Cannonball House & Museum is a Greek Revival mansion built in 1853 and is the only house that was struck by a cannonball during Stoneman's Raid on Macon in 1864.
 We also have a large variety of museums like The Tubman Museum, the Georgia Sports Hall of Fame, and the Museum of Arts and Sciences.

 When you visit Macon, you're able to experience all of these things that make Macon such an incredible place to visit.
 We have everything you need here in Macon and we want to share it with you!
 Start planning your visit today and discover why Macon is "Where Soul Lives."